Edgemoor

 No meeting.
 Brad suggested a motion be introduced to

-is not just a retail center, but an integrated space used to work, live, walk,
+It is not just a retail center, but an integrated space used to work,

 A motion